tijn/today/README.md

 You may specify as many configs as you want.

+Google might give you a URL which ends in `/basic`.
+This version of your calendar contains no start or end times.
+Change `/basic` into `/full` for a version that does.
+(Google why didn't you tell me?
+It took me ages to figure this out!)

 Then you feed this config to the script to see if it works:

 ```sh